bloomberg/phabricator-tools/py/abd/README.md

 Make a new phabricator instance known to the Arcyd instance.
 * `abdcmd_addrepo.py` -
 Add a new repository for the Arcyd instance to manage.
+* `abdcmd_addrepohost.py` -
+Add a new repository host for the Arcyd instance to refer to.
 * `abdcmd_arcyd.py` -
 Arcyd - daemon to watch git repos, create and land reviews automatically.
 * `abdcmd_arcydstatushtml.py` -